-A: The Regional Parks have been very busy during the COVID-19 pandemic and Stay-at-Home order as people are looking to get outdoors for exercise and stress relief.
+A: The Regional Parks have been very busy during the COVID-19 pandemic and Shelter-In-Place order as people are looking to get outdoors for exercise and stress relief.
 We are proud that the Regional Parks are well-loved and seen as essential to health and wellness.
 However, we need YOUR HELP to keep parks open, safe, and clean!!

 WAYS YOU CAN HELP include:

-Q5.
+Q2.
 Why do I need to wear a face mask in parks and on trails?